 Influenced by the Christian existential philosophy of Paul Tillich and the Black Power movement of Malcolm X, Cone exhorts black Christians to reject the “White Church,” which he claims has failed to support them in their struggle for equal rights.

 Claiming that “black values” are superior to American values, Cone’s writings posit a black Jesus who leads African Americans as the “chosen people.”
 “This country was founded for whites, and everything that has happened in it has emerged from the white perspective,” he writes.
 “What we need is the destruction of whiteness, which is the source of human misery in the world.”

-In that same volume, Cone penned these sentiments about universal black goodness and white evil:
+In that same 1969 volume, Cone penned the following sentiments about what he viewed as universal black goodness and its counterpart, universal white evil:

 - “Because white theology has consistently preserved the integrity of the community of oppressors, I conclude that it is not Christian theology at all.”

 - “[I]nsofar as this country is seeking to make whiteness the dominating power throughout the world, whiteness is the symbol of the Antichrist.
 Whiteness characterizes the activity of deranged individuals intrigued by their own image of themselves and thus unable to see that they are what is wrong with the world.
 Black theology seeks to analyze the satanic nature of whiteness and by doing so, prepare all nonwhites for revolutionary action.”

 - “[L]iberal whites want to be white and Christian at the same time; but they fail to realize that this approach is a contradiction in terms — Christianity and whiteness are opposites.”